uowaep/CubiQuake/README.md

 If the world files don't exist they will generate into /gamedata/data/worlds/worldname and the world will spawn after generation.

 ### Multiplayer
-Multiplayer seems to be working.
-Other player's cubcs load in your view, but that was expected.
-Fixing that is on the ToDo.
+Multiplayer is working.
 Get the server from http://fte.triptohell.info/downloads.
 Use the cubiquakeserver.bat file or check the command line inside to run a dedicated server.

+WARNING: If a server restarts, players need to reconnect to get the world to network to them correctly.
+This is on the known issues list.

 ### Controls
 Bind | Description | Default Key | Notes